rethinkdb/www/_posts/2016-05-17-horizon-release.md

 Alongside the open-source Horizon backend, we're also building a cloud management service for deploying, managing, and scaling Horizon applications.
-Horizon Cloud manages the Horizon backend and the underlying RethinkDB database, scaling them up and down automatically as needed to accommodate demand.
+[Horizon Cloud][] manages the Horizon backend and the underlying RethinkDB database, scaling them up and down automatically as needed to accommodate demand.
 Horizon Cloud also has built-in support for backup and restore, no-downtime version updates, monitoring, and other useful features.
 Developers will be able to deploy their application to Horizon Cloud with Horizon's command-line tool.
+Horizon Cloud is currently in private beta, but you can expect to see more details soon.

 # Why Horizon?